Bring Mardi Gras fun into your classroom with three easy lesson plans combining art, social studies, critical thinking, and physical education.

 - In some countries, such as Germany, Shrove Tuesday has things in common with the American Hallowe’en — costumes and going house to house begging for treats are part of the celebration.
 German speaking countries call it Fasching, and elaborate costumes are an important part of the tradition.

 - Carnival is a lot like Mardi Gras, with parades and floats.
 Rio de Janeiro, Brazil, is a city known for its Carnival celebrations.
 Learn more about Brazil with our Amazon rainforest lesson plans, or go online for tourist information about Rio’s festival.

 Finding a four-way Venn diagram may be the most difficult part of this plan.
-Nicholas di Toro shares a Word template for one (download it from the link at the beginning of that post and then enjoy the math in the rest of the post).
-You can also use Venny, an interactive tool, which will create a diagram with ovals rather than ciricles, which actually gives you a more geometrically correct result.
+Lucidchart has a good resource.
+Venny, an interactive tool, will create a diagram with ovals rather than circles, which actually gives you a more geometrically correct result.
 We like to challenge students to create their own.

 For younger students, go with Pancake Day.
 Mardi Gras is International Pancake Day every year.